cypherpunk-academy/2064/en/023_1913_Bullying.md

 Maybe not next time."
 He snaps his fingers.

-The second man looked at him coldly and grinned, "Would be my pleasure."
+The second man looked at him coldly and grinned, "It would be my pleasure."

-First man: "It all depends on how you behave in the near future.
+First man: "It all depends on how you behave from now on.
 The people I work for have little patience.
 You're on the fag end.
 Think carefully about your next steps."

-Then both stand up greetingless and leave the room.
+Then both stand up and leave the room.

 Wilhelm puts his face in his hands.
 ____